Connor Joe Preview, Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe is hitting .250 with 27 doubles, three triples, nine home runs and 38 walks.
+- Joe is batting .255 with 27 doubles, three triples, nine home runs and 40 walks.

-- In 55.3% of his 103 games this season, Joe has picked up at least one hit.
-He's also had 16 multi-hit games.

-- In 8.7% of his games this season, he has gone deep, and 2.5% of his trips to the dish.
+- Joe will look to extend his four-game hitting streak.
+He's batting .533 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.